The Impacts Of Co-Occurring Anger And Depression

 Talk therapy

-One type of talk therapy that is often utilized for depression and anger is known as cognitive-behavioral therapy (CBT).
+Psychodynamic therapy involves talk therapy to uncover the subconscious roots of a patient's behavior and beliefs.
+One method that is often utilized for depression and anger is cognitive-behavioral therapy (CBT).
 With this therapy, a mental health professional teaches you to identify and replace your unhelpful thoughts with healthier beliefs and ideas.
 Over time, you may learn how to improve your behavior through unique coping strategies personalized to your situation.

 Another type of effective therapy for depression and anger may be cognitive processing therapy (CPT).
 CPT looks at your childhood or past traumas as a possible source of anger or depression in your present moment.
 These methods consider what caused you to feel this way and focus on resolving those childhood challenges to change how you react, think, and feel in the present.
 For some, healing from the trauma that they experienced can be an effective way to move forward.